How to Get to Auschwitz From Krakow

 Frequency and timetables

 The frequency of bus departures is quite acceptable, especially every morning, so you should have no problem finding a bus to take you to the camp.
-I recommend that you check the official Krakow public transport website to make sure which bus routes and timetables are most convenient for you.
+I recommend that you check the official Krakow public transport website to make sure which lines and timetables are most convenient for you.

 The first bus leaves shortly after 6am and the service is non-stop all day until 18:45pm, when the last bus leaves for the return journey.

-Of course, Google Maps will also help you choose the best line and route to take from your accommodation.
+Of course, Google Maps will also help you choose the most convenient line and route to take from your accommodation.

 How to get to Auschwitz by train